 Many believe that buyers have to “fall in love with the house” in order to buy and that no amount of sales talk by an estate agent will get a buyer that doesn’t like a property to change their mind.
 A home is a substantial financial and emotional asset and people cannot be persuaded into buying something they don’t really like.
 However, as selling and buying a house is an emotional experience, it can help to have an experienced estate agent as the intermediary between the two parties.
 A good agent can also help the buyer to obtain a bond, which is often a pre-condition in the sale agreement.

 Ultimately the success of a private sale depends on the owner’s marketing skills and budget, their knowledge of the legal process, as well as their confidence and emotional maturity – because buyers can be very critical.

-At Steeple our low commission selling model combines the owner’s personal touch with the negotiation skills and knowledge of an estate agent so that the buyer has a great experience and is therefore more likely to buy.
-See all the features of our service.
+With an online estate agency, the low commission selling model combines the owner’s personal touch with the negotiation skills and knowledge of an estate agent so that the buyer has a great experience and is therefore more likely to buy.
+See all the features of this service.

 A comparison between an estate agent sale and a private sale

 - You save on estate agent commissions, which can be substantial (but far lower for online estate agents)

 - You have control over the process and can show your house when it is convenient to you